Author: Kurt Vonnegut

 "This is a lonesome society that's been fragmented by the factory system.
 People have to move from here to there as jobs move, as prosperity leaves one area and appears somewhere else.
 People don't live in communities permanently anymore.
 But they should: Communities are very comforting to human beings.
 I was talking to a United Mine Workers lawyer in a bar down in the Village the other day, and he was telling me how some miners in Pennsylvania damn well will not leave, even though the jobs are vanishing, because of the church-centered communities there, and particularly because of the music.
 They have choirs that are 100 years old, some of them, extraordinary choirs, and they're not going to leave that and go to San Diego, and build ships or airplanes.
 They're going to stay in Pennsylvania, because that's home.
 And that's intelligent.
 People should have homes."

 But you should be aware Kurt that if people in the West live in a "lonesome society” it ain't just because society has been “fragmented by the factory system”.
 Come on...
-Could you concievably admit your own materialistic worldview[4] has significantly contributed to this fragmentation, and the end result is humans who are seen as no more than interchangeable parts in a big machine?
+Could you concievably admit your own materialistic worldview[4] has significantly contributed to this fragmentation, and the end result is humans who are seen as no more than interchangeable parts in a big machine, with Survival ofthe Fittest and the ultimate dogma?
 Dump God, and you inevitably throw out the concept of Man made in God's image too.
 Man (you and me) then becomes no more than the disposable byproduct of a merciless materialistic process.
 Just accidents waiting to happen...
 No more.
 But regarding such matters, moderns are typically incapable of any sort of serious thinking about the repercussions of their own worldview[5].

 Yes, Kurt, we both agree that life in this Fallen World can at times be grim, tragic, brutal and insane (or all of the above).
 It sure ain't easy to sort out.
 Reading your novels, one can come away with the impression that life is just a brutal joke.
 But seeing you attempted suicide in 1984, I expect even you thought sometimes that sometimes the joke wears thin...
 In your novel Galápagos, you put this very bluntly (1988:127):